EPAENERGYSTAR/epathermostat/docs/data_files.rst

 - All runtime data MUST have the same UTC offset, as provided in the corresponding metadata file.
-- Outdoor temperature data need not be provided - it will be fetched automatically from NCDC using the `eeweather package <http://eeweather.openee.io/en/latest/index.html>`_ package.
+- Outdoor temperature data need not be provided - it will be fetched automatically from NCDC using the `eeweather`_ package.
 - Dates and times should be consecutive. (e.g.: :code:`2020-01-01 23:00:00`
   should have :code:`2020-01-02 00:00:00` on the next line.)